Dear Parents, Students, Teachers,

 If Your Child Is Not Well

-If a student comes to a Kroka program sick (fever, flu, cold, etc. ), parents or guardians will be asked to take the student home to be cared for.
+If a student comes to a Kroka Program sick (fever, flu, cold, etc.), parents or guardians will be asked to take the student home in order to be cared for.
 They will be welcome to return, if logistically feasible, once they are well.
-If a student has been sick prior to camp, we ask parents to check with the summer program coordinator to assure the student’s ability to attend camp.
-If students become sick during camp, parents will be notified, and the student will be removed from their group and cared for by a Kroka staff in our wellness room for a period of 24 hours.
-If the student is not better after that period of time, parents will be asked to come and pick their child up.
-Students will be welcome to return to their program, if logistically feasible, once they have recovered.
+If a student has been sick prior to camp, we ask parents to check in with the office to ensure the student’s ability to camp.

 Kroka Code of Conduct

-We believe that consciousness and altruistic will can be brought forward through a living relationship with the natural world and by taking our places within the circle of community.
+We believe that human consciousness and altruism can be strengthened through a living relationship with the natural world and by taking our places within the circle of community.
 Our code of conduct allows us to live and work together in a way that balances the needs of the individual with the needs of the community.

 Cleanliness